demisto/content/Packs/GoogleMaps/Integrations/GoogleMaps/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### google-maps-geocode
 ***
 Returns the coordinates of the given physical address.
+Only the first result is returned (the most relevant, according to Google Maps).

 #### Base Command